Edinburgh's Radical Bookshop

 View Linked Books

-Thinking about The Extinction of Irena Rey, we couldn’t resist going in search of more fiction, not IN translation but ABOUT it (although perhaps the difference is all but clear cut?).
-The list we came up with features mostly novels, but also a couple of individual short stories ("Story of Your Life" from Stories of Your Life and Others by Ted Chiang and "Averroes's Search" by Jorge Luis Borges, collected in The Aleph).
+Thinking about JEANNE, we couldn’t resist going in search of more writing, not IN translation but ABOUT it.
+The list we came up with features mostly novels, but also a few non-fic hybrids, a couple of individual short stories ("Story of Your Life" from Stories of Your Life and Others by Ted Chiang and "Averroes's Search" by Jorge Luis Borges, collected in The Aleph).
 In all of them , languages, their dynamics and power, are more than tools for telling a story - they are the story itself.

 Linked Books